cloudspannerecosystem/omegatrade/README.md

 gcloud config set api_endpoint_overrides/spanner http://localhost:9020/
 ```

-On successfull run of the above commands, activate the emulator configuration by using the following
+On successful run of the above commands, activate the emulator configuration by using the following

 ```
 gcloud config configurations activate emulator